Oklahoma District of the Lutheran Church – Missouri Synod

 Subdivision of Christian denomination in the U.S.

 The Oklahoma District is one of the 35 districts of the Lutheran Church – Missouri Synod (LCMS), and comprises the state of Oklahoma.
 It includes approximately 78 congregations, subdivided into 9 circuits, as well as 17 preschools, 8 elementary schools and one high school.
 Baptized membership in district congregations is approximately 14,136.

 The Oklahoma District was formed in 1924 out of the Kansas District.
-District offices are located in Norman, Oklahoma.
+District offices are located in Moore, Oklahoma.
 Delegates from each congregation meet in convention every three years to elect the district president, vice presidents, circuit counselors, a board of directors, and other officers.
 Rev. David Nehrenz was elected in 2022 and again in 2025.